chef-boneyard/chef-client/README.md

 client_fork true
 ```

 The `chef_server_url`, `node_name` and `validation_client_name` are set by default in the attributes file from `Chef::Config`.
 They are presumed to come from the `knife bootstrap` command when setting up a new node for Chef.
 To set the node name to the default value (the `node['fqdn']` attribute), it can be set false.
-Be aware of setting this or the Server URL, as those values may already exist.
+Be careful when setting this or the Server URL, as those values may already exist.

 As another example, to set HTTP proxy configuration settings.
 By default Chef will not use a proxy.